 After weeks of rushing around in the run up to Christmas making sure everything is prepared, the New Year is the perfect opportunity to focus on yourself.

-At LloydsPharmacy we want to help you make positive steps towards your health and lifestyle goals in 2018, that’s why we’ve pulled together our top ten tips for helping you make resolutions you’ll stick to beyond January, and some advice on why New Year’s Resolutions fail, even with our best intentions.
+At LloydsPharmacy we want to help you make positive steps towards your health and lifestyle goals this year, that’s why we’ve pulled together our top 10 tips for helping you make resolutions that will last all year and beyond.
+We’ve also included some advice on why we might struggle with New Year’s Resolutions, even with our best intentions.

-Whether it is to lose weight, stop smoking or be generally healthier, understanding what you want to achieve is the first step in making a successful New Year’s Resolution.
+Whether it is to lose weight, stop smoking or be generally healthier, understanding exactly what you want to achieve is the first step in making a successful New Year’s Resolution.

 2. Understand why you want to make the resolution